Logeshvarman/vc-server/README.md

-# Polygon ID VC Verifier Server
+# Polygon ID VC Verifier Server for [B-Modal](https://github.com/Logeshvarman/B-MODAL)

 This repo contains the server code you'll need to set up a VC (Verifiable Credential) gated website with Polygon ID.
 Complete local server setup below, then hook this verification server up to a frontend so you can limit access based on holding a VC that satisifies your requirements.